-Andy Warhol’s series, Flowers, is made up of ten screenprints.
+Andy Warhol’s series, Flowers, is made up of ten screen prints.
 He based this series upon photographs taken by Patricia Caulfield featured in the June 1964 issue of Modern Photography magazine.
-Warhol makes the photographs his own by flattening and cropping and adding vibrant, contrasting colors.
+Warhol leaves his signature mark on the photographs by flattening them and adding bright, vibrant colors.
 This print, created in 1964, came about through the use of acrylic and silkscreen ink on linen.

 7. Technicolor flowers by Takashi Murakami

 This list of famous artworks would not be complete without a look at the modern takes on the subject by 21st century artist Takashi Murakami.
-A Japanese artist, Murakami is perhaps best known for his floral motif of the emoticon style, smiling face, anime-inspired flowers he calls,
+A Japanese artist, Murakami is perhaps best known for his floral motifs, smiling faces, and anime-inspired flowers.

 Murakami’s art encompasses a wide range of media and is generally described as superflat.
-It has been noted for its use of color, incorporation of motifs from Japanese traditional and popular culture, flat/glossy surfaces, and content that could be described at once as “cute”, “psychedelic”, or “satirical”.
-Among his best known recurring motifs are smiling flowers, Mr. DOB, mushrooms, skulls, Buddhist iconography, and the sexual complexes of otaku culture.
+His work incorporates visual elements from Japanese culture, blending the historical and the contemporary, and is characterized by bright flat colors and satirical, often childlike content.
+Some of the most commonly recurring motifs in his work are flowers, mushrooms, skulls, and Buddhist motifs.
 Furthermore, Takashi’s flowers have joined the metaverse in his release of the NFT “Murakami.Flowers” in 2020.

 8. The living artwork: Jeff Koons’ Puppy